beameio/beame-sdk/README.md

 # Copy-paste example of creation of full-stack of credentials and running of https server with express support
 ## Steps to take before you run below code:

-1. Create web page with you preferred software (like Keynote -> export HTML on Mac).
+1. Create web page with your preferred software (like Keynote -> export HTML on Mac).
 2. Store your new web page in `public` folder in directory of your future web server.
 3. Run `npm init` in project directory (*enter* to all options that *npm* asks)
 4. In same location install `npm install beame-sdk --save`